How to Be Yours

 How to Be Yours is a 2016 Filipino romantic drama film directed by Dan Villegas starring Bea Alonzo and Gerald Anderson and executive produced by Charo Santos-Concio and Malou Santos.
 The film premiered on July 26, 2016, in a premiere night held on SM Megamall that was attended by the cast and crew of the film, some celebrities, several ABS-CBN executives, and the Philippine Vice President Leni Robredo and her daughters Aika and Jillian.
 The film was released by Star Cinema on July 27, 2016, in over 180 cinemas throughout the country.
 The film is Graded B by the Cinema Evaluation Board of the Philippines.

 Synopsis

 Niño (Gerald Anderson) is a sales agent who's bent on attaining stability and Anj (Bea Alonzo) is a self-taught cook who dreams of working in a high-end restaurant someday.
-Niño initially chooses love over career until he meets Anj whose choice is career over love.
+Niño initially chooses Choice B: career over love until he meets Anj whose choice is Choice A: love over career.
+When she gets an opportunity to work under the chef she idolizes, their choices switch.